metisvela/sailtrack-ground/README.md

 Follow the instructions below to get the SailTrack Ground OS correctly installed.
 If you encounter any problem, please [open an issue](https://github.com/metis-vela-unipd/sailtrack-ground/issues/new).

 1. [Download](https://github.com/metis-vela-unipd/sailtrack-ground/releases/latest/download/SailTrack-Ground_RPi-ARMv8-Bullseye.7z) and extract the latest SailTrack Ground OS image.
 2. Insert the Raspberry Pi microSD card into the computer.
 3. Flash the downloaded `.img` file into the SD card using a flashing tool such as [balenaEtcher](https://www.balena.io/etcher/).
 4. **(OPTIONAL)** Change the passwords from the default ones by modifying the `AUTO_SETUP_GLOBAL_PASSWORD` and the `SOFTWARE_WIFI_HOTSPOT_KEY` in the `dietpi.txt` file located inside the SD card.
 5. Eject the SD card from the computer and insert it into the Raspberry Pi.
 6. Connect the Raspberry Pi to internet with an ethernet cable.
 7. Power on the Raspberry Pi.
 The first run setup will automatically start to download and configure the required packages. *Note: this might take a few minutes, depending on the internet connection quality, follow the next step to check the installation progress.*
 8. **(OPTIONAL)** Check the installation progress:
    1. Connect to the Raspberry Pi using a device connected to the same network:
       ```
       ssh root@<raspberry-ip-address>
       ```
       The `<raspberry-ip-address>` can be found by checking the router administration dashboard or by using a tool such as [Angry IP Scanner](https://angryip.org).
 The password is the default one (`dietpi`) or the one set in Step 4.
    2. Dismiss the `DietPi first run setup is currently running on another screen` message by hitting <kbd>Ctrl</kbd> + <kbd>C</kbd>.
    3. Check the logs coming from the installation progress with the following command:
       ```
       tail -f /var/tmp/dietpi/logs/dietpi-firstrun-setup.log
       ```
 9. Wait until the `SailTrack-GroundNet` WiFi network is visible, meaning that the installation process has been successfully completed.

 ## Usage

 Once the installation process has been successfully completed, you can use SailTrack Ground by following the steps below.

 1. Power on the module by pressing the power push button.
-Once the WiFi network has been created, SailTrack Core will start collecting the measurements coming from the external modules.
+Once the module is powered up, it will automatically start to receive measurments from the boat.
-2. Connect to the `SailTrack-GroundNet` WiFi network with your pc, smartphone, tablet,....
+2. Connect to the `SailTrack-GroundNet` WiFi network with your pc, smartphone, tablet,... (password: `sailtracknet` or the one set in Step 4 of the installation).
 3. Visit http://192.168.42.1:3001 (user: `admin`, password: `dietpi` or the one set in Step 4 of the installation) to connect to the Grafana dashboards to see real-time data and browse the database.
 To learn more about using Grafana, visit the [official guide](https://grafana.com/docs/grafana/latest/getting-started/getting-started/).
+4. To power off the module press and hold the power push button of the Ground module until the power light starts blinking.

 ## Contributing